ocurrent/current-bench/HACKING.md

 ## Requirements

-- Docker compose 1.28+ is required.
+- Docker version 20.10.5 and docker-compose version 1.28.6 is required.

 ## Development environment